ambrose-leung/linqpad-interactive/README.md

 - Uses [`Microsoft.DotNet.Interactive.Documents`](https://www.nuget.org/packages/Microsoft.DotNet.Interactive.Documents/) nuget to create .ipynb
 - Will use [`Chino.Jupyter.Extensions`](https://github.com/roberchi/Chino.Jupyter.Extensions) to implement `#load` functionality
 - Logic for conversion is packaged as a .NET library
-- Implements IKernelExtension to expose the magic command #!convert2ipynb
+- Implements IKernelExtension to expose the magic command #!convert2dnn

-See issues for backlog/feature requests
+# Backlog and Feature Requests
+Go to Issues tab